Writing Operator in Python:

 Verify pods and service presented with the object name:

-Open the browser, visit the nodeIP and nodeport to check whether Grafana instance is available.
+Open the browser, and visit the nodeIP and nodeport to check whether Grafana instance is available.
 You can log in to Grafana with admin:admin credentials.
 Now, this is an elementary example of creating a Grafana operator using Python.
 But the same process can be used to develop an operator to manage your complex applications and reduce the human intervention required for successful execution.
 So, try this method, and do not forget to share your experiences and queries in the comments section.
 Till then, stay safe and happy coding!